Efficient method for calculating the eigenvalue of the Zakharov-Shabat system: Methodology

 Steps of the $QR$ algorithm is as follows.

 diagonal elements of $A_n$ are the eigenvalues of $A$ as $n\rightarrow\infty$.

 Regarding the accuracy of this method, the method do not need to truncate the interval, and the method has spectral accuracy\cite{Boyd} for smooth potential function.
-Up to here, our numerical method has been introduced.
-Because we do not truncate the calculated interval, our method will not produce truncation error.
-And our method can Our method can greatly improve the calculation accuracy, especially when the number of Chebyshev nodes is small.
+Because we do not truncate the calculated interval, our method will not produce truncation error for analytic potential.